 Decriminalization vs. Legalization of Psychedelics – Final Thoughts

-Although the new legislation in Oregon is exciting, it doesn’t mean you can freely use psilocybin.
-In the decriminalize vs. legalize debate, you should know that only the latter permits you to use a substance legally.
-If it is decriminalized, you will still receive a fine.
-Psilocybin is a psychedelic drug that’s now decriminalized in many locations.
-However, it is only legal in a few.
+Although the new legislation in Oregon is exciting, it doesn’t mean anyone can freely use psilocybin.
+In the decriminalization vs. legalization debate, only the latter permits use of a substance legally.
+If it is decriminalized, users can still receive a fine.
+Thus, it is crucial to know the local laws well before considering consumption.